nim-lang/website/jekyll/_posts/2019-09-23-version-100-released.md

 ---
 title: "Version 1.0 released"
 author: The Nim Team
-excerpt: "The Nim Team is very proud and happy to announce the much anticipated version 1.0 of the language."
+excerpt: "The Nim Team is very proud and happy to announce the much-anticipated version 1.0 of the language."
 ---

-Today is the day, the Nim Team is very proud and happy to announce the much anticipated version 1.0 of the language.
+Today is the day.
+The Nim Team is very proud and happy to announce the much-anticipated version 1.0 of the language.

-Nim was always focused on providing a compiled statically typed language focusing on efficiency, readability and flexibility.
+Nim has always been focused on providing a compiled statically typed language focusing on efficiency, readability and flexibility.

 Version 1.0 marks the beginning of a stable base which